cmvandrevala/cmvandrevala.github.io/_posts/2016-01-10-cita-on-chip.md

 projectTags: Research, Big Data, Data Visualization, Education, Software Development
 projectLink: http://chip.physics.purdue.edu/public/241/spring2016/
 clients: Purdue University
 description: Purdue University uses a web-based homework and gradebook system called CHIP (Computerized Homework in Physics) for its introductory classes in electromagnetism.
-I am designing, coding, and analyzing a set of tutorials with varying structures to determine how students work through online homework problems.
-Our mixed method analysis of the system will combine graph analytic techniques, diagnostic assignments, and focus group interviews to determine which structures maximize student learning.
+I designed, coded, and analyzed a set of tutorials with varying structures to determine how students work through online homework problems.
+Our mixed method analysis of the system combined graph analytic techniques, diagnostic assignments, and focus group interviews to determine which structures maximize student learning.
 ---